leonqadirie/gauze/README.md

 This crate is a work in progress and currently only implements Bloom filters.

-If needed, the extension trait `DynFilter` enables object-safe, dynamically dispatched variants of `insert` and `contains`.
+If needed, the extension trait `DynFilter` enables `dyn`-compatible, dynamically dispatched variants of `insert` and `contains`.

 ## Gauze in Action